papupapu/papunext/README.md

 On mobile this caused a performance increase: all metrics are back to previous values

-ToDo: change WatchScroll implementation for performances (move it to wrap picture)

 #### 29/12/2020

 Commit **c4218b6** introduced images in the "below the fold" part of the page.